-The first half of the online lecture on August 29 will provide important course information, followed by the actual lecture.
+The first half of the mandatory online lecture on August 28 will provide important course information, followed by the actual lecture.
 The course information is mandatory but not the lecture.
-Since a large number of students is expected, the first lecture is given online in Zoom.
+Since many students take the course, the first lecture is given online in Zoom.